AlouiOmar97/zuul-eureka-microservices/README.md

 # SPRING BOOT MICROCSERVICE USING EUREKA, ZUUL

 This project is created to get experience on **Microservices With Eureka & Zuul**.
-This is a simple project by coded imperative programming with simple business requirements.

 ## There are nine microservices:

 - **animal** : This microservice is responsible for managing animals sales